mshmsh5000/northstar/README.md

     $ php artisan db:seed

-You may run unit tests using PHPUnit:
+You may run unit tests locally using PHPUnit:

     $ vendor/bin/phpunit